-Commission on Public Trust and Private Enterprise.
+13 Commission on Public Trust and Private Enterprise.
 The Conference Board.
 2003.

-As discussed under the section labeled "Committee Chair," where the recommendation is to vote against the committee chair but the chair is not up for election because the board is staggered, we do not recommend voting against the members of the committee who are up for election; rather, we will note the concern with regard to the committee chair.
+14 As discussed under the section labeled "Committee Chair," where the recommendation is to vote against the committee chair but the chair is not up for election because the board is staggered, we do not recommend voting against the members of the committee who are up for election; rather, we will note the concern with regard to the committee chair.

-- 2. The audit committee chair, if the audit committee does not have a financial expert or the committee's financial expert does not have a demonstrable financial background sufficient to understand the financial issues unique to public companies. - 3.
-The audit committee chair, if the audit committee did not meet at least four times during the year. - 4.
+- 3. The audit committee chair, if the audit committee did not meet at least four times during the year. - 4.
 The audit committee chair, if the committee has less than three members. - 5.
-Any audit committee member who sits on more than three public company audit committees, unless the audit committee member is a retired CPA, CFO, controller or has similar experience, in which case the limit shall be four committees, taking time and availability into consideration including a review of the audit committee member's attendance at all board and committee meetings. - 6.
+Any audit committee member who sits on more than three public company audit committees, unless the audit committee member is a retired CPA, CFO, controller or has similar experience, in which case the limit shall be four committees, taking time and availability into consideration including a review of the audit committee member's attendance at all board and committee meetings.15 - 6.
 All members of an audit committee who are up for election and who served on the committee at the time of the audit, if audit and audit-related fees total one-third or less of the total fees billed by the auditor. - 7.
 The audit committee chair when tax and/or other fees are greater than audit and audit-related fees paid to the auditor for more than one year in a row (in which case we also recommend against ratification of the auditor). - 8.
+The audit committee chair when fees paid to the auditor are not disclosed. - 9.
 All members of an audit committee where non-audit fees include fees for tax services (including, but not limited to, such things as tax avoidance or shelter schemes) for senior executives of the company.
-Such services are prohibited by the Public Company Accounting Oversight Board ("PCAOB"). - 9.
-All members of an audit committee that reappointed an auditor that we no longer consider to be independent for reasons unrelated to fee proportions. - 10.
-All members of an audit committee when audit fees are excessively low, especially when compared with other companies in the same industry. - 11.
-The audit committee chair if the committee failed to put auditor ratification on the ballot for shareholder approval.
-However, if the non-audit fees or tax fees exceed audit plus audit-related fees in either the current or the prior year, then Glass Lewis will recommend voting against the entire audit committee. - 12.
-All members of an audit committee where the auditor has resigned and reported that a section 10A letter has been issued. - 13.
-All members of an audit committee at a time when material accounting fraud occurred at the company. - 14.
+Such services are prohibited by the Public Company Accounting Oversight Board ("PCAOB"). - 10.
+All members of an audit committee that reappointed an auditor that we no longer consider to be independent for reasons unrelated to fee proportions. - 11.
+All members of an audit committee when audit fees are excessively low, especially when compared with other companies in the same industry. - 12.
+The audit committee chair16 if the committee failed to put auditor ratification on the ballot for share-holder approval.
+However, if the non-audit fees or tax fees exceed audit plus audit-related fees in either the current or the prior year, then Glass Lewis will recommend voting against the entire audit committee. - 13.
+All members of an audit committee where the auditor has resigned and reported that a section 10A17 letter has been issued. - 14.
+All members of an audit committee at a time when material accounting fraud occurred at the company.18 - 15.
 All members of an audit committee at a time when annual and/or multiple quarterly financial statements had to be restated, and any of the following factors apply:

-Glass Lewis may exempt certain audit committee members from the above threshold if, upon further analysis of relevant factors such as the director's experience, the size, industry-mix and location of the companies involved and the director's attendance at all the companies, we can reasonably determine that the audit committee member is likely not hindered by multiple audit committee commitments.
+15 Glass Lewis may exempt certain audit committee members from the above threshold if, upon further analysis of relevant factors such as the director's experience, the size, industry-mix and location of the companies involved and the director's attendance at all the companies, we can reasonably determine that the audit committee member is likely not hindered by multiple audit committee commitments.

-As discussed under the section labeled "Committee Chair," in all cases, if the chair of the committee is not specified, we recommend voting against the director who has been on the committee the longest.
+16 As discussed under the section labeled "Committee Chair," in all cases, if the chair of the committee is not specified, we recommend voting against the director who has been on the committee the longest.